Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 This document was created in order to unify test automation development on [PROJECT] project.

-## Gitflow
+## Workflow

 ![Gitflow](Assets/gitflow.png)

 **Branches:**
 - **Master Branch** - Main branch of the repository, only User Stories automation that has been validated and tested can reside within it.
 - **Develop Branch** - Transitory branch of the repository, place for User Stories that were scripted but not tested in integration.
-- **User Story Branch** - Working branch, for each User Story new branch should be created with complaince to naming convention as below:
+- **User Story Branch** - Working branch, for each User Story new branch should be created with compliance to naming convention as below:

 ``` US_[Number] [Jira ticket ID] ex.
 US_1 ECOMM_1234 ```
 - **Fix Branch** - *Ad hoc* branch created in case of failed integration testing of batch of user stories.
 For each fix new branch should be created with compliance to naming convention as below: